Notting Hill Pocket Guide

 Museum of Brands & Packaging

 One of London’s quirkier Museums showcasing a treasure trove of retro design and memories.
-A trip down memory lane from the beginning of marketing and advertising until today’s latest ads campaigns.

 See the latest Movie release in luxury surrounds.
 It’s one of the oldest cinema’s in the country (and definitely one of the most romantic.)